The Undying City

 Dialogue Editor

-After I sketched out the concept I began blocking out the level with the basic shapes and functionality, including:
+Blocking out the level with the basic shapes and functionality, including:

 Terrain and AI navigation